DrA1ex/terlio/README.md

-# Terlio
+# Terlio.js

-Terlio is a dependency-free declarative terminal UI framework for Node.js.
+Terlio.js is a dependency-free declarative terminal UI framework for Node.js.
 It combines a fixed-frame renderer, ANSI-aware layout, reusable workspace components, normalized keyboard input, overlays, command palettes, scroll state and structured assistant output in one plain-JavaScript package.

 Use it for full-screen CLI applications, AI and agent consoles, internal tools, support desks, review workflows, command centers and streaming interfaces that need more structure than sequential `console.log()` output.